dahak-metagenomics/dahak-taco/Mines.md

 ## importing does not work

-Here is the latest discovery - problems importing functions.
+More problems around importing functions.

 It is desirable to factor the program so that common functions (such as dealing with biocontainers) are defined once.